top of page

 The result?

-A deck should last 15–25+ years when built correctly.
+A deck should last 15–25+ years when built correctly and properly maintained.

 Wood vs Composite: Long-Term Cost Consideration